Nnamdi89/https-github.com-ExamProCo-aws-bootcamp-cruddur-2023/journal/week1.md

 **I learnt from tinkering with the dockerfile for the frontend-react-js that environment variables can be set within the dockerfile to ensure that whenever a container is run from the image created by the dockerfile, the variables are available**

 I also ran DynamonDB and Postgres Containers locally and tested them to make sure that there were no issues.

-To do this, I updated my gitpod.yml to include code to install postgress sql client in gitpod and also added vscode extension for it.
-I then updated my dockercompose.yml with code that integrates Dynamodb and Postgres when the container is run
+To do this, I updated my [gitpod.yml](/.gitpod.yml) to include code to install postgress sql client in gitpod and also added vscode extension for it.
+I then updated my dockercompose.yml with code that integrates Dynamodb and Postgres when the container is run.

+## Homework Challenges

+For my homework challenges, I did the following:

+- Installed Docker on my local machine and got the same containers running outside of Gitpod
+- Pushed and tagged images to Dockerhub
+- Pulled Docker images from Dockerhub in Gitpod
+- Created ECR and pushed images to Amazon Elastic Container Registry
+- Run containers using images stored in Amazon ECR